nuxt-modules/color-mode/README.md

 Notes:
 - `'system'` is a special value, it will automatically detect the color mode based on the system preferences (see [prefers-color-mode spec](https://drafts.csswg.org/mediaqueries-5/#descdef-media-prefers-color-mode)).
 The value injected will be either `'light'` or `'dark'`.
 If `no-preference` is detected or the browser does not handle color-mode, it will set the `fallback` value.
 - `cookie` are the options where to store the chosen color mode (to make it work universally), the `cookie.options` are available on the [cookie serialize options](https://www.npmjs.com/package/cookie#options-1) documentation.
+Each option will recursively overwrite the default property (by using [defu](https://github.com/nuxt-contrib/defu)).

 ## Caveats